W. A. Hewitt: Hockey's history and hall of fame

 In 1941, the CAHA appointed a committee to write a history of hockey in Canada, led by James T. Sutherland, including Hewitt and Quebec hockey executive George Slater.
-In 1943, the committee concluded that hockey had been played in Canada since 1855, and that Kingston and Halifax had equal claims to be the birthplace of hockey, since both cities hosted games played by the Royal Canadian Rifle Regiment.
+In 1943, the committee concluded that hockey had been played in Canada since 1855, and that Kingston and Halifax had equal claims to be the birthplace of hockey, since both cities hosted games that the Royal Canadian Rifle Regiment played.
 The report also stated that Kingston had the first recognized hockey league in 1885, which merged into the OHA in 1890.
 A delegation from Kingston then went to the CAHA general meeting in 1943, and was endorsed to establish a Hockey Hall of Fame in Kingston.

 In September 1943, Hewitt was named to the board of directors for selecting inductees into the Hockey Hall of Fame, and sought recommendations by sportswriters from The Canadian Press and the Associated Press.
 He was named chairman and secretary of the board of governors in 1944, and the CAHA agreed to donate 25 per cent of its profits from the 1945–46 season to help erect a building for the hall of fame.
 In May 1945, Hewitt announced that nine players were the first group of inductees into the Hockey Hall of Fame.
 In October 1945, a special committee chosen by the board of governors named six "builders of hockey" to be added to the inaugural group of inductees.

 The Hockey Hall of Fame committee was incorporated in 1948, and elected an additional seven to its board of governors to give representation to a broader area.
 Hewitt remained on the board of governors until 1950.
 By September 1955, a building for the hall of fame had not been constructed in Kingston, when a group of businessmen from Toronto were given approval for a hall of fame building which opened at Exhibition Place in Toronto in 1961.
 A separate International Hockey Hall of Fame later opened in Kingston in 1965.